Believe the hype! Penn State tops Utah for NIT championship - Philly

 BIG PICTURE:

-Penn State: Stevens reached 1,000 career points and joined Carr as the only sophomores at Penn State to reach that total. ...
+Penn State: Stevens reached 1,000 career points was named most outstanding player. ...
 Chambers, a former assistant coach under Jay Wright at Villanova, took over in 2011 and has struggled to find any kind of regular success.
 The Nittany Lions have never made the NCAA Tournament under Chambers and they'll have just their second winning record in seven seasons.
 But Penn State's 26 wins are second-highest in program history.
 The Nittany Lions won a record 27 games in 2008-09.

 SOMETHING DIFFERENT